Ways to Give to the UCLA Library

 Real property, either in its entirety or in part, can be deeded to The UCLA Foundation to benefit the Library.
 It is possible to arrange a sizable tax deduction by deeding a home to the Library, while continuing to occupy the property for life.

-In writing a will or living trust, donors can specify that they would like their estate to benefit the UCLA Library.
+In writing a will or living trust, donors can specify that they would like their estate to specifically benefit the UCLA Library through the UCLA Foundation (Tax ID #95-220801).
+Our staff can help to provide sample language to include in a bequest.

 Charitable Gift Annuity